wingorithm/fastapi-microservice-template/README.md

 ### 3. Setup & Inspect Consul Service Registry
 Consul provides a UI to inspect the service mesh and manage configuration.
-> using UI is not weak, it not just easier, but help us reduce human error 😎
+> using UI is not weak, it's not just easier, but help us reduce human error 😎

 1. Verify Service Registration:
 Open the Consul UI at `http://localhost:8500` Navigate to the Services tab.
-You should see `service-a` and `service-b` listed as healthy.
+You should see `kong` and `postgres` listed as healthy (after step _4.
+Start the Application Services_ `service_a` and `service_b` will catch up).
 <p align="center">
 <img src="https://github.com/user-attachments/assets/fbb27c7c-1ce9-4531-b7a6-3047721341b2" alt="Consul Services UI" width="700"/>
 </p>

 2. Set Up Centralized Configuration:
-Use the Key/Value tab to store centralized configuration that your serv will use, get the config in `.env-local`.
+Use the Key/Value tab to store centralized configuration that your service will use, get the config in `.env-local`.
 <p align="center">
 <img src="https://github.com/user-attachments/assets/1108ce91-7836-49e1-8a03-860b8f75cae0" alt="Consul Key/Value UI" width="700"/>
 </p>